Temporarily closed to queries/submissions

 Should Rebecca agree, you will hear from her with a discussion of the contract and what is needed to create the necessary relationship.

-We will work with you to refine the proposal which should include a query letter, a synopsis, a chapter-by-chapter outline, a final manuscript and a biography or CV as well as a marketing plan (sound familiar?)
+We may request a chapter-by-chapter outline, a final manuscript and a biography or CV as well as a marketing plan (sound familiar?)

-Rebecca will make contact with publishers and provide you with rejections as they are received.
-She will also tell you when a publisher expresses interest.
+We will make contact with publishers and provide you with rejections as they are received.
+We will also tell you when a publisher expresses interest.

 The Client Development Team